onap/dcaegen2/docs/sections/services/ves-hv/deployment.rst

     configuration-file ; c ; yes ; VESHV_CONFIGURATION_FILE  ; Path to JSON file containing HV-VES configuration

-Environment variables that are required by HV-VES are used by collector for provisioning of run-time configuration and are usually provided by DCAE platform.
+Environment variables that are required by HV-VES are used by collector for provisioning of run-time configuration and are provided by DCAE platform.

 .. csv-table::
     :widths: auto